When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 Even if you have worked hard to secure your site, the main line of defense is to have a backup system so you can restore it quickly.
 In fact, it is an absolute necessity.

-Except that at the time, of course, I didn't know about the WordPress backup plugins that allow you avoid catastrophy.
+Except that at the time, of course, I didn't know about the WordPress backup plugins that can keep you safe.

 To save you from what happened to me, I'm going to present you 7 free WordPress backup plugins, and tell you about their pros and cons.